Ella Mahammitt

 Ella Lillian Davis Browne Mahammitt (November 22, 1863 – September 9, 1932) was an American journalist, civil rights activist, and women's rights activist from Omaha, Nebraska.
-She was editor of the black weekly The Enterprise, president of Omaha's Colored Women's Club, and an officer of local branches of the Afro-American League.
-On a national stage, in 1895 she was vice-president of the National Federation of Afro-American Women, headed by Margaret James Murray (wife of Booker T. Washington), and in 1896 was a committee member of the successor organization, the National Association of Colored Women, under president Mary Church Terrell.
+She was editor of the black weekly newspaper The Enterprise, president of Omaha's Colored Women's Club, and an officer of local branches of the Afro-American League.
+In 1895, she was vice-president of the National Federation of Afro-American Women, headed by Margaret James Murray, and in 1896 was a committee member of the successor organization, the National Association of Colored Women, under president Mary Church Terrell.